intelMT/Superparamagnetic-Nanoparticle-Magnetization-Curve-Fit/README.md

 Data to be fed into GUI needs to be in an excel file where 1st column is for magnetic field (x-axis), and second column is for magnetization (y-axis).

 ### Usage:
-User uploads the file using the load button, experimental data is plotted automatically, Temperature must be entered as the input: it must be known from the experiment, From the plot, max saturation value can be guessed & entered; the radio button for guess magnetic saturation should be selected.
+User uploads the file using the load button, experimental data is plotted automatically.

+Temperature must be entered as the input: it must be known from the experiment.

+From the plot, max saturation value can be guessed & entered; the radio button for guess magnetic saturation should be selected.

 Pressing AutoFit button will do regression for magnetic saturation value.

 Then, nanoparticle (NP) size guess radio button should be selected and AutoFit button will do regression for NP size.

 Consequently, repeating this process will lead to lower error and better accuracy.

 Alternatively, manual guessing of the properties with Manual Fit button also works.